lukasarda/EMRI_compression/README.md

 # EMRI_compression
 Various Compression and Analysis Codes for EMRIs

+Scripts for waveform generation, preprocessing of the data and analysis with the Incremental PCA method.

+DISCLAIMER:
+Many directory locations are hard-coded and need to be changed accordingly.

 To create a conda environment on the CC-in2p3 cluster applicable to the codes follow this manual: